Or, Big Damn Bronze AgeDisney StyleAward BaitingEnd CreditsPower Ballad.

 All the Yarudora games have memorable Ending Songs, but the one that fits the trope out them all is "Kisetsu o Dakishimete", from the game of the same name.
 A love ballad sung by Oto Fumi in 1998, it's the only song in the Yarudora games to have entered the Japanese weekly Oricon charts, reaching the #64 rank and being charted for four weeks.

 "If I Never Knew You" from Pocahontas.
-Curiously, in the original theatrical version it was only featured during the end credits (the animated sequence didn't perform well with the test audiences); another insert song, Colors of the Wind took the Oscar.
+Curiously, in the original theatrical version it was only featured during the end credits (the animated sequence didn't perform well with the test audiences); another song, Colors of the Wind took the Oscar.

 Some would argue that "God Help The Outcasts" is the better Award Bait Song example even if it didn't get end credit billing.
 The music got "Best Score" Golden Globe and Oscar nominations but no "Best Song" nods.

-Mariah Carey and Whitney Houston's "Dueling Divas" collaboration, "When You Believe" from The Prince Of Egypt.
+Mariah Carey and Whitney Houston's "Dueling Divas" collaboration, "When You Believe" from The Prince of Egypt.
 (The original version of the song that's featured in the movie, is performed by Michelle Pfeiffer and Sally Dworsky.)
 It won the Oscar over two other examples in the page, "I Don't Wanna Miss a Thing" and "The Prayer".

-Pixar, which broke early on from the Disney musical formula and tends to have few (if any) songs in their movies, save for the credits song, often written by Randy Newman:
+Pixar films tend to have few (if any) songs in their movies, save for the credits song, often written by Randy Newman:

 A more traditional example is "Through the Eyes of a Child", played over the end credits.
 It's performed by Michael McDonald (of the Doobie Brothers) for an extra parody kick. ("Sure, life is kinda gay/But it doesn't seem that way/Through the eyes of a child...")